 Now, I know you may still have some concerns or questions about treatment…

-Yes, counseling costs money, that is true.
-And I know you might be feeling selfish or self-indulgent for spending that money on yourself and your mental health, whereas if your car broke down you probably wouldn't think twice about spending the money to fix it because you need to be able to get around.
+I know that many people are intimidated by the idea of spending money on their mental and/or emotional health.
+Sometimes people feel selfish or self-indulgent for spending that money on themselves and their mental health, whereas if their car broke down they probably wouldn't think twice about spending the money to fix it because they need to be able to get around.
 Well, your mind and body are vehicles for you to get around in just like your car is, and I would argue they are vastly more important because you can't buy another one like you can with a car...you have to take care of the one you've got!

 I should be able to handle this on my own without therapy…

 I know there can be stigma in our culture about reaching out for help or going to therapy, so I will say this: Be gentle with yourself and try not to let the judgments of others influence a decision that might be in your best interest.
 When we “should” ourselves, we are passing judgment, and that often results in feelings of shame or failure - and that is NOT what this is - you aren’t a failure.
 Knowing when it’s time to reach out for help is a sign of intelligence, not weakness, and many of the best leaders thrive by making smart choices and reaching out for support when they need it, because no one can do everything!

 Secondly, therapy is like a back massage: it’s awfully difficult to perform on yourself.
 Sure, you could try rolling around the floor on a ball or purchase a massage chair, but I think you get my point - it’s not quite the same as getting a massage from a professional.
 Self-help has it’s place.
 And sometimes going to a professional speeds up the process because we can guide you through the process in a more efficient way.

 What about anti-anxiety or sleep medication?